ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Data-Privacy-Reflection.md

 # How should you store, share, and dispose of sensitive information safely?

-- You should store sensitive information in the cloud with encryption, and always back up your data because you need data recovery after a cyberattack.
+- You should store sensitive information in the cloud with encryption, and always back up your data because you need data recovery after a cyber attack.
 - Sensitive data should only be shared via official channels, you can limit the access to certain people to avoid public access.
 - You should delete files completely by emptying the Recycle Bin, and delete any email with file attachments